PincKactus/PincKactus.github.io/secret/index.md

 ---
 layout: default
-title: “Secret Exhibit”
+title: "Secret Exhibit"
 permalink: /secret/
 ---

 ## 🔒 Secret Exhibit

-This is top-secret museum content!
+This is top‑secret museum content!
-Shh… this is top-secret!
+Shh… this is top‑secret!